Can you transfer pet insurance to a new owner?

 If you have something planned for emergencies or evacuations, you’d need to update it to include your new family member–of course, this means also preparing its own kit.

 If you won’t be available to attend to your pet, you’ll have to make arrangements so that its requirements are met especially if medication is to be taken at specific times of the day.

 Pay attention to your new family member’s personality and communication style so that you know right away if there are any changes in behavior that might signal a need for medical attention.

-So, whether you happen to be the new or the previous owner, it is your responsibility to ensure their needs are met and this includes making sure that their pet insurance policy is transferred to the new owner in a timely manner and is kept in place to avoid undue stress in case of illness, accidents, or emergencies.
+Even if you’re the new or the previous owner, it is your responsibility to ensure their needs are met.
+This includes making sure that their pet insurance policy is transferred to the new owner in a timely manner.
+As well as kept in place to avoid undue stress in case of illness, accidents, or emergencies.